FC Inhulets Petrove

-Football Club Inhulets Petrove (Інгулець Петрове) is a professional Ukrainian football club from the town of Petrove, Kirovohrad Oblast that competes in the Ukrainian Premier League following the promotion from 2019–20 Ukrainian First League.
+Football Club Ingulets Petrove (Інгулець Петрове) is a professional Ukrainian football club from the town of Petrove, Kirovohrad Oblast that competes in the Ukrainian Premier League following the promotion from 2019–20 Ukrainian First League.
 The club colours are yellow and red.

 History

 The club was founded in the spring of 2013 under the name FC Ahrofirma Pyatykhatska Volodymyrivka because the team sponsorship was one of the largest agricultural enterprises of Kirovohrad region.
 The president of the club was also the enterprise's president – Oleksandr Povorozniuk who previously was a president of FC Desna Chernihiv.
 In their first season Ahrofirma Piatykhatska was runner up in the Kirovohrad Oblast Cup.
 In 2013–2014, the club competed in both Kirovohrad Oblast and Dnipropetrovsk Oblast regional football competitions.

 Club President Oleksandr Povorozniuk initiated a children's football teams in every village of the Petrove Raion.

 The club in 2014 competed in the Ukrainian Football Amateur League and were beaten finalists in the championship game.

-In February 2015, the club was renamed to Inhulets.
+In February 2015, the club was renamed to Ingulets.
 The club again competed in the 2015 Amateur Championship but during the season the club entered the professional ranks and joined the PFL entering into the Ukrainian Second League.
-Inhulets Petrove continued its participation among amateurs with its second team, FC Inhulets-2 Petrove.
+Ingulets Petrove continued its participation among amateurs with its second team, FC Inhulets-2 Petrove.

 In their first season, the club were promoted to the Ukrainian First League.

-In 2015 Inhulets competed at the 2015 UEFA Regions' Cup as "AF Pyatykhatska" representing Ukraine.
+In 2015 Ingulets competed at the 2015 UEFA Regions' Cup as "AF Pyatykhatska" representing Ukraine.

 In 2019, the club reached one of its greatest achievements, arriving at the final of its national cup.
-The game ended with a 4-0 defeat by Shakhtar Donetsk.
+The game ended with a 4–0 defeat by Shakhtar Donetsk.

-At the end of the 2019-20 season, Inhulets was promoted to the Ukrainian Premier League for the first time in their history.
+At the end of the 2019-20 season, Ingulets was promoted to the Ukrainian Premier League for the first time in their history.